Koulb/ElePhAny.jl/docs/src/examples.md

 end
 ```

 Inspecting the `out` folder, we could find the resulting comparison of electron-phonon matrix elements.
-For example for `ik` = 2, `iq` = 1:
+For example for `ik` = 2, `iq` = 1, we see that FD and DFPT mathes perfectly 😎:

 ![Comparison of electron-phonon matrix elements](assets/comparison_2_1.png)